-Steamboat Springs The two candidates for the only contested Steamboat Springs School Board race have similar priorities for the future.
+Steamboat Springs The two candidates for the District 1 seat on the Steamboat Springs School Board highlighted their strengths during a candidates' forum Wednesday.

 -- To reach Susan Cunningham, call 871-4203 or e-mail email@example.com